State Guide

 Public records law

-Oklahoma's open records framework is established by the Oklahoma Open Records Act, codified at 51 O.S. §§ 24A.1 through 24A.30.
-The Act declares that it is the policy of the state that the people are vested with the inherent right to know and be fully informed about their government and requires that public agencies make records promptly available upon request.
-Agencies must respond within three business days.
+Oklahoma's public records framework is the Oklahoma Open Records Act, codified at 51 O.S. § 24A.1 et seq.
+The Act declares that it is the public policy of the State of Oklahoma that the people are vested with the inherent right to know and be fully informed about their government.
+Agencies must provide access to records promptly and at reasonable cost.

 Official public record sources in Oklahoma